Parenting (Custody and Access):

 The table amount is expected to cover the day-to-day needs of the child, such as housing, food, and clothing.
-Special or extraordinary expenses are above and beyond the day-to-day needs of the child, such as, daycare, tutoring and rep sports.
+Special or extraordinary expenses are above and beyond the day-to-day needs of the child, such as, daycare, tutoring and post-secondary expenses.
 The general rule is that the parents will contribute to these types of expenses over and above payment of the table amount of child support, in amounts proportionate to the parents’ respective incomes.

 The parent who does not have primary residency of the child typically pays the table amount.
 This does not mean that if you share residency of the child 50/50, no child support is payable.